Kim Fortun

 In 2003, Fortun's first book, Advocacy After Bhopal: Environmentalism, Disaster, New World Orders, was awarded the Sharon Stephens Prize by the American Ethnological Society.
 From 2005 to 2010, she edited the Journal of Cultural Anthropology.
 Fortun currently helps lead multiple collaborative projects, including The Asthma Files and the Platform for Experimental and Collaborative Ethnography (PECE).
+She is also a founding member of the editorial collective of the Journal of Disaster Studies.